jsreport/website/_posts/jsreport-on-amazon-elastic-beanstalk.md

 ## Launch Elastic Beanstalk

 The next step is to launch a new Elastic Beanstalk environment and upload `package.zip` you previously created.
-The environment should be created as a Web Server with node.js pre configured type.
+The application should be created as a Web Server with node.js pre configured type.
+Only exception is the environment variables page where you should add pair **NODE_ENV=production**.
+This instructs jsreport to use bundled client sources and also `prod.config.json` configuration file.
 The rest is just about following the wizard and keeping the default values.

-Now you should be able to reach the public endpoint and render reports. **Simple!**
+Now you should be able to reach the public endpoint and render reports.
+Simple!

 #Adding persistent volume